vevladdd/ROE-Waterfall/README.md

 If you find something bad here, please open an issue or a PR.
 Or write in the Realism Overhaul discord.

-## `ROWaterfall` Technical Documentation
+## ROWaterfall Technical Documentation

-`ROWaterfall` is a set of ModuleManager patches used to easily apply Waterfall and audio effects to engines.
+ROWaterfall is a ModuleManager patchset used to easily and uniformly apply Waterfall and audio effects to engines.

 ### Basic Usage